tidymass/tidymass-website/content/en/windows/input-data.md

 ## MS2 and input checks

 Attach MS2 using a supported import, builder or annotation entry.
 Association with a feature depends on precursor m/z and RT, and does not establish a unique structure.
 Use **Sample & file checker** to detect duplicates, missing files and unexpected files before a large run.
 RDS/RData imports must contain the supported object type, such as a single `mass_dataset`.

+## Walkthrough: Understand feature rows and sample columns

+{{< tutorial-figure src="/tutorial-images/shiny/table_upload.png" caption="Understand feature rows and sample columns.
+Table example from the published Shiny tutorial, used to explain data layout; it is not a desktop import screen." >}}

+1. Each row is a feature with its own ID, m/z and RT.
+Sample columns contain intensities.
+2. For the desktop peak-table route, follow the required fields in the template; ion handling differs from the Shiny importer.
+Do not paste metadata columns into the intensity matrix.
+3. Match each intensity column to one sample-sheet row and inspect missing values before importing.